jadecobra/python_tdd_exercises/source/sleep_duration.rst

     E    AssertionError: ['00:00'] != None

-  I change the expectation from :doc:`None </data structures: None>` and the test passes with the terminal showing us the :doc:`TypeError` that took us down this path
+  I change the expectation from :doc:`None <data_structures_none>` and the test passes with the terminal showing us the :doc:`TypeError` that took us down this path

   .. code-block:: python